olawaleoyedele/aparte/README.md

-# Aparte – Verified Housing App 🇳🇬
+# Aparte – Verified Housing App

 **Aparte** is a fullstack housing platform built with **Next.js** and **MongoDB** that helps Nigerians avoid rental fraud by verifying agents, detecting duplicate listings using AI, offering escrow for inspection fees, and enabling role-based onboarding for tenants, agents, and admins.

-> 🛡️ Language shouldn't be a barrier to trust in housing.
-Aparte bridges the gap.

 ---